oronymzy/tips/docs/glossry.md

 [^incrementdef-note1]: This definition is based on [Wiktionary's definition of “increment”](https://en.wiktionary.org/wiki/increment#Verb) and [Wiktionary's definition of “decrement”](https://en.wiktionary.org/wiki/decrement#Verb).
 [^incrementoperatordef-note1]: This definition is based on [Wikipedia's definition](https://en.wikipedia.org/wiki/Increment_and_decrement_operators).
 [^incrementoperatordef-note2]: Based on information from page 231 of “Starting Out with C++: From Control through Objects - Edition: 8th”, ISBN 978-0-13-4037325.
+[^intelligencedef-note1]: This definition is based on information from [the “Intelligence” page on Wikipedia](https://en.wikipedia.org/wiki/Intelligence).
 [^iterationdef-note1]: This definition is based on [Wiktionary's definition](https://en.wiktionary.org/wiki/iteration).
 [^leadingdef]: <https://stackoverflow.com/questions/959215/how-do-i-remove-leading-whitespace-in-python>
 [^literaldef-note1]: This definition is the same as [Wikipedia's definition](https://en.wikipedia.org/wiki/Literal_(computer_programming)).